apify/actor-whitepaper/README.md

 [Node.js](https://sdk.apify.com/) and
 [Python](https://pypi.org/project/apify/),
 and a [command-line interface (CLI)](https://docs.apify.com/cli).
-Beware that the frameworks might not yet implement all the features of Actor programming model.
+Beware that the frameworks might not yet implement all the features of Actor programming model described in this whitepaper.
 This is work in progress.

 ### Overview